Higher resolution image of FRT 2023 cohort in the Embassy office, Indonesia

 The value of each FRT award is A$8,500.

-FRT awards provide selected Indonesian students with an opportunity to travel to ANU to pursue collaborative research, for a period of 10-12 weeks, in a range of Science, Health and Medicine disciplines.
+FRT awards provide selected Indonesian staff and students with an opportunity to travel to ANU to pursue collaborative research, for a period of 10-12 weeks, in a range of Science, Technology, Engineering, Mathematics, and Medicine disciplines.

-The amount offered under the FRT program must be utilised to directly support the recipient’s participation in collaborative research at the ANU Colleges of Science, Health & Medicine, Engineering & Computer Science and may be allocated towards costs associated with, but not limited to: return airfare, visa (including any associated medical expenses), travel insurance, accommodation, and general living expenses.
+The amount offered under the FRT program must be utilised to directly support the recipient’s participation in collaborative research at the ANU College of Science, ANU College of Health & Medicine and ANU College of Engineering, Computing & Cybernetics and may be allocated towards costs associated with, but not limited to return airfare, visa (including any associated medical expenses), travel insurance, accommodation, and general living expenses.
 The management of award funds is the responsibility of the recipient.

 Eligibility